 Title 7.
 Peacemaker of the Tribal Code

-Title 5, Chapter 14: Courts and Procedures: Chapter 14 Peacemaking Court of the Chickasaw Code
+Title 5: Courts and Procedures: Chapter 14 Peacemaking Court of the Chickasaw Code

 Provides authorization, referral standards, procedures, authority for District Court to limit, standards of conduct, and use of tribal traditions and customary law.